emberjs/rfcs/text/0957-modernized-scheduler.md

 work has become [a common need](https://twitter.com/jarredsumner/status/1694351991626166658?s=20), but remains a missing primitive.

+In short, to summarize the motivations of the *current* system, Ember had need of

+- a high priority task queue
+- a guarantee of the ability to do its render work before browser render
+- the ability to let async work complete before flushing render
+- a signal that work was occurring after which it should render
+- the ability to let other work be scheduled to be done relative to its render.

 ### The Other Short Answer: *Embrace The Platform*

 Polyfilled microtasks typically do not have a meaningful stack trace due to their queued flush,